-- Given the demands of the position during August and Welcome Week, the Residence Orientation Advisor may not hold another Residence Life Staff position during the same term (i.e. ROA in 2022 may not start the year as a CA in 2022-2023).
+- Given the demands of the position during August and Welcome Week, the Residence Orientation Advisor may not hold another Residence Life Staff position during the same term (i.e. ROA in the year may not start the Fall semester as a CA in the same year).

 Department and project description